Pranav-7/Coral_Test/DRAFT1.md

 ### Next Steps
 Congratulations!
 You've successfully built and run a multi-agent system.
 Here's what you can do next:

--Experiment with Different Agents
+- Experiment with Different Agents
-  -Try agents from the awesome-agents repository
+  - Try agents from the awesome-agents repository
-  -Mix and match different agent types
+  - Mix and match different agent types
-  -Create your own custom agents
+  - Create your own custom agents

--Build More Complex Workflows
+- Build More Complex Workflows
-  -Create multi-step processes
+  - Create multi-step processes
-  -Add conditional logic to agent interactions -Experiment with different communication patterns
+  - Add conditional logic to agent interactions
+  - Experiment with different communication patterns

 > **Learn More**: [What is Coral Protocol?](https://docs.coralprotocol.org/CoralDoc/Introduction/WhatisCoralProtocol)